-The glaciers, and the water that melts from them, are the start of six major river systems that are important to the plants, animals, and people that live in the region.
+The glaciers, and the water that melts from them, are the start of five major river systems that are important to the plants, animals, and people that live in the region.

 Scientists that study glaciers spend their summers collecting data and exploring the glaciers and their crevasses and ice fields.
 To find out more about Mount Rainier’s largest glaciers click here.